SpeakUP Academy

 What does the suffix -paced mean in English?

-The suffix -paced moving, progressing, or unfolding at a specified speed or rhythm In Spanish it usually maps to de ritmo / con un ritmo de.
+The suffix -paced describes how fast something moves or unfolds: fast-paced versus slow-paced.
+In Spanish it usually maps to de ritmo / con un ritmo de.

 Can you give an example of a word with -paced?